-The Spruce Meadows International Christmas Market is a must-visit market filled with incredible vendors, delicious food, fun activities, crackling bonfires, and beautiful lights to get you in the spirit of the season.
+It wouldn’t be Calgary in November without the Spruce Meadows International Christmas Market.
+It’s a must-visit market filled with incredible vendors, delicious food, fun activities, crackling bonfires, and beautiful lights to get you in the spirit of the season.

 Check their website for updates on vendor and activity information, coming soon!

 Skate the Boulevard at Deerfoot City | deerfootcity.com

 If you’re excited to get in your first outdoor skate of the season, you don’t have to wait for the temperatures to drop, thanks to Deerfoot City’s synthetic ice rink that brings all the fun of the real, slippery thing.
 Be sure to bring your own equipment, as rentals are not available on-site.
 You’ll need to book your 30-minute time slot ahead of time, so check out Deerfoot City’s website to claim your group’s free spot!

 And while you wait for your turn on the rink, why not check out some of the fantastic shopping and dining options nearby?

 Goodnight Moon is a storybook staple for many families, and Telus Spark is bringing the beloved children’s book to life with a digital immersion experience.
 Celebrate the 75th anniversary of Margaret Wise Brown’s classic book by listening to the story and playing with the characters and images from the great green room in the story in this interactive digital format.
 The experience is 8-9 minutes long and is included in your regular Telus Spark admission.

 Disney on Ice Presents Road Trip Adventures | scotiabanksaddledome.com